ChristopherZinger/netlify-svelte-blog/README.md

 # Todo:

-1. **Top Navbar**
-   1. mobile navbar + button
 2. **Tags**
-   1. tags page
-   2. list all tags
-   3. clickable tags => link to /posts page with filter by tags
+   1. clickable tags => link to /posts page with filter by tags
 3. **Series**
    1. discover how to create serialized posts
 4. **Homepage**